 2. Enable QuickEdit for Easy Copy/Paste

-One thing I miss the most in Command Prompt is the ability to easily copy and paste text using the conventional Windows hotkeys.
+One thing I miss the most in Windows Command Prompt for is the ability to easily copy and paste text using the conventional Windows hotkeys.
 Normally, one would have to use the right-click context menu options to copy and paste text, but if you enable QuickEdit, you can do them using simple shortcuts.

 To enable the QuickEdit mode, right-click on the Command Prompt Title Bar and select Properties.
 In the Properties Window under the Option Tab enable QuickEdit Mode.
 That’s all; you can now quickly select text by dragging your mouse pointer.
 Pressing the enter key on the selected text will copy the text to the clipboard, and a simple left click would be enough to paste the text.